JeffVandrewJr/btcqbo/README.md

 You only need to activate the plugin once, as going forward after activation the plugin should update automatically when you update BTCPay.

-To activate:

-1. Log into your LunaNode or other VPS via SSH.
+To activate, log into your LunaNode or other VPS via SSH and run the commands below.
+Don't forget the trailing hyphen in the first command, as it's important.

 ```bash
 # Log in as root and load environment variables of BTCPayServer